394-win22/DIrtyLittlePaws/README.md

 ```
 go to Localhost:3000

-For a more indepth explanation of Getting started with React see **Available Scripts**
+For a more indepth explanation of Getting started with React see **Available Scripts** section in ReadMe

 Configure your own firebase